 5.0 Data (User) Processor

-The parish Office Manager will be the PCCs nominated primary data processor/user and holder.
+The parish Office Manager will be the PCC’s nominated primary data processor/user and holder.

 All personal data will be securely stored and any digital media will be password protected.

 The PCC will nominate another member or members of the PCC who can access the Parish database of personal information should this be necessary.